TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Experiments

-\textbf{Setup \& Evaluation.} We first evaluate \method's effectiveness on link prediction for text-rich graphs.
-Link prediction has been widely recognized as foundations of other graphs tasks and can be leveraged to solve the insufficient label problem in other graph tasks ~\cite{hu2020gpt, hu2019strategies}.
-We report the link prediction performance of two widely-used GNN backbones: GCN and SAGE.
+\textbf{Setup \& Evaluation.} We first evaluate \method's effectiveness on link prediction for feature-rich graphs.
+Here, we consider text and image---due to the lack of data, we leave other modalities for future study.
+We report the performance of two widely-used GNN backbones: SAGE and GATv2.

-\textbf{Results.} The results are shown in Tab~\ref{tab:text-lp}. \method consistently yields better performance across datasets, and with different GNN backbones. \method obtains state-of-the-art performance at most times, even comparing with Patton, a model that learns text and structure together.
-Especially, we can see more than 20 $\%$ MRR boost on \ogbproducts ~and \books, compared with \bert.
-This indicates that structure-fused text features is more effective than any text features or structure features alone, and justifies the effectiveness of \method.
-Additionally, \bert performs significantly better than baselines that focuses on structure information only \degree and \deepwalk.
-This justifies the information contained in the raw features is informative, even for downstream graph tasks.
-And the performance increase we get in \method is an evidence GNNs are able to best utilize the both the features and the graph structure if node features and graph structure are correlated.